I stumbled on this interesting post about User-Centric Language (UCL): https://goo.gl/uz9421

 My gut feeling is that the most important value is CHF 2’597 just because of the size of the text but the rest of the figures are just confusing me.

-I cannot really understand at the end of the 5 years what will be the amount I will receive on top of my investment!
+I cannot really understand what amount I will receive on top of my investment at the end of the five years!

 Thoughts